Gingercapo/Bulldozer_price_prediction_project/README.md

 # bulldozer_price_prediction_project
-In this project i am going to be predicting sale price of bulldozer.
+In this project i am going to be predicting sales price of a bulldozer.

 ## 1. Problem Definition
 How well can i predict the furture sale price of a bulldozer given it charateristics and previous examples on how much similar bulldozer have been sold before.